cs3110/textbook/_sources/chapters/basics/functions.md

 *after*.
 When the base case of the recursion finally arrives, the function now returns `acc`, where the answer has been accumulated.

-But the original base case of 0 still needs to exist in the code somwhere.
+But the original base case of 0 still needs to exist in the code somewhere.
 And it does, as the original value of `acc` that is passed to `count_aux`.
 Now `count_tr` (we'll get to why the name is "tr" in just a minute) works as a replacement for our original `count`.